joomengine/jcb-documentation/081-Easy-Validation-Rules-for-Fields-in-JCB.md

 admin/models/rules/myvalidation.php
 ```

-This file will extend Joomla’s `FormRule` and contain your code.
+This file will extend Joomla's `FormRule` and contain your code.

 ---